Manojkumar7978/Manojkumar7978/README.md

 alt="😎"/>
 </h1>
 <h3 align="left">Aspiring Full-stack Web Developer at Masai School</h3>
-<h4>Highly adaptable and quick-learning full-stack developer, I am passionate about staying up-to-date with the latest technologies and trends.
-With a proven track record of effectively and efficiently adapting to changing requirements and implementing new solutions with ease, I am eager to apply my skills and expertise to contribute to the success of an organization.
-I am excited to work with a dynamic team and contribute to the company's growth while enhancing my skills and knowledge.</h4>
+<h4>Highly adaptable and quick-learning full-stack developer with a passion for staying up-to-date with the latest technologies and trends.
+A proven track record of effectively and efficiently adapting to changing requirements and implementing new solutions with ease.
+Seeking an opportunity to apply my skills and contribute to a dynamic team in a challenging and growth-oriented environment.Expertise in front-end technologies like JavaScript, React, HTML, and CSS.
+Also skilled in back-end technologies such as Node.js, Express, and MongoDB.
+These technology stack enables to build dynamic and responsive full-stack applications.</h4>
 </br>
 </br>